Connor Hamlett: Professional career

+Pre-draft

 In a January 2015 story with The Herald, it was reported that Hamlett was retiring from football due to knee problems.
 Hamlett said that "after the season I decided it was time to hang it up.
 I didn’t want to be in pain every day.
 I felt like it was time to move on and live a normal life."
 He also said, "I’m sure I’ll wish I was still out there playing."
 In a story with The Florida Times-Union shortly after signing with the Jacksonville Jaguars, Hamlett said, "I just took some time off because I was banged up" and that "I love the game of football, and I wanted to play.
 The whole [story] kind of got blown out of proportion."
 He had previously returned to training and began feeling 100 percent in early March.
 Due to his break, he did not participate in the 2015 NFL Combine or Oregon State's Pro Day.

-Hamlett was rated the 31st best tight end in the 2015 NFL Draft by NFLDraftScout.com.
+Hamlett was rated the 31st best tight end in the 2015 NFL draft by NFLDraftScout.com.
 Lance Zierlein of NFL.com projected that he would go undrafted and be a priority free agent.
 Zierlein stated that Hamlett was "Stiff, with limited athleticism" and that he "must improve his play strength at the point of attack and make his way as a blocking tight end to have a shot".

-Jacksonville Jaguars
+Early career

-Hamlett was signed as an undrafted free agent by the Jacksonville Jaguars after the 2015 NFL Draft on May 3.
+Hamlett signed with the Jacksonville Jaguars on May 3, 2015, after going undrafted in the 2015 draft.
 He was released by the Jaguars on August 29.
 He signed with the Jaguars on September 2 and was released by the team on September 4, 2015.

-Philadelphia Eagles

 He was signed to the Philadelphia Eagles' practice squad on September 16, 2015.
 He was released by the Eagles on September 21, 2015.

-New Orleans Saints

 Hamlett was signed to the New Orleans Saints' practice squad on September 23, 2015.
 He was released by the team on October 6, 2015.

 Cleveland Browns

 Hamlett was signed to the Cleveland Browns' practice squad on December 8, 2015.
 He signed a reserve/future contract with the team on January 5, 2016.
 He was released by the Browns on September 3 and was signed to the team's practice squad on September 4.
 He was promoted to the active roster on October 4.
 He made his NFL debut, and first career start, against the New England Patriots on October 9 and recorded one reception, a 17-yard touchdown pass from Charlie Whitehurst.
 The Browns waived Hamlett on October 31.
 He was re-signed to the practice squad on November 2, 2016.
 He played in 3 games, starting 2, during the 2016 season and caught 1 pass for a 17-yard touchdown.
+Hamlett became a free agent after the 2016 season.